tomsherborne/tomsherborne.github.io/_pages/about.md

 I'm interested in multilinguality, cross-lingual knowledge transfer, structured prediction, croissants and kayaking.

 __Hire me!__   I am finishing up my PhD in 2023 and then I will be on the job market.
-[Ping me](mailto:tom.sherborne@ed.ac.uk) if you are looking for a new researcher interested in structured prediction, multi-lingual NLU and generalisation and training dynamics.
+[Ping me](mailto:tom.sherborne@ed.ac.uk) if you are looking for a new researcher interested in structured prediction, multi-lingual NLU and generalisation/training dynamics.